This Earth Day, Stick a Fork in the Climate Catastrophe by Going Vegan

 Living on Mother Earth is one of the things humans and all other animals have in common (along with a will and a right to live), and—through their remarkable characteristics and talents—other animals are doing their part to keep her healthy: Bees and other insects pollinate plants, including one-third of the food we humans eat; beavers create dams that prevent flooding and erosion; squirrels abandon seeds and nuts, which take root and establish trees and other plants in new locations; and birds pollinate plants (like bees), spread seeds (like squirrels), and maintain sustainable population levels naturally (as opposed to some humans, like hunters).

-Let’s be remarkable like other animals: This April 22, help our planet and spare animals suffering by choosing vegan.
+Let’s be remarkable like other animals: This April 22, help our planet and spare animals suffering by going vegan.

 Do More to Unite the Climate Movement and the Animal Rights Movement

-Just as there’s a crossover between animal rights and other social justice issues (e.g., the Black Lives Matter movement), being anti-speciesist and fighting climate change go hand in hand.
-Because when it comes to the climate crisis, animal agriculture is a leading culprit.
+Just as there’s a crossover between animal rights and other social justice issues (e.g., the food justice movement), being anti-speciesist and fighting for our planet’s survival go hand in hand.
+When it comes to the climate catastrophe, which disproportionately affects communities of color and already vulnerable people, animal agriculture is a leading culprit.

-We can all help halt climate change and other environmental problems by eating vegan foods rather than animal-based ones and urging our friends and social media followers to do the same.
+We can all help halt the climate catastrophe and other environmental problems (such as ocean dead zones, water pollution, species extinction, and deforestation, just to name a few) by eating vegan foods rather than animal-derived ones and urging our friends and social media followers to do the same.
 On April 22, share photos of your planet-friendly, plant-based dishes on Instagram—don’t forget to tag @peta and include the hashtag #VeganForEarthDay.

 Tell your pals that you’re going vegan for the Earth Day, and encourage them to try it, too—share this post on Facebook and Twitter.